Genivia/ugrep/README.md

 Search for anything in everything... ultra fast

-*New option -Q opens a query UI to search files as you type!*
+*New option -Q opens a query TUI to search files as you type!*
 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

 - Supports all GNU/BSD grep standard options; a compatible replacement for GNU/BSD grep, [see how](#grep)

-- Matches Unicode patterns by default in UTF-8, UTF-16, UTF-32 encoded files

 - Ultra fast with new match algorithms and features beating grep, ripgrep, silver searcher, ack, sift, etc.